-Everyone with diabetes aged 12 or over should be invited to have their eyes screened once a year.
+Everyone with diabetes aged 12 years old or over should be invited to have their eyes screened regularly.

 If you have diabetes, your eyes are at risk from diabetic retinopathy, a condition that can lead to sight loss if it's not treated.

-Screening, which involves a 30-minute check to examine the back of the eyes, is a way of detecting the condition early so it can be treated more effectively.
+Screening, which includes a 30-minute check to examine the back of the eyes, is a way of diagnosing diabetic retinopathy and detecting the condition early where possible so it can be treated more effectively.
 In many people, this can stop it affecting their vision or reduce the chance of it getting worse.